 Now It’s Your Turn

-Read Romans 12, then join me on my blog and leave a comment telling me which of the heart directives of Romans 12 speaks most to you today.
-Also tell me what you plan to do about it!
+Read Romans 12.
+Which of the heart directives of Romans 12 speaks most to you today?
+What you plan to do about it?

 More from the Girlfriends